Amit0617/AMIT/README.md

 3. supabase

 Loves scripting using python and sometimes shell to automate things.
-Have experience with Scraping sites - whether site is html based or dynamically gets rendered with javascript.
+Have experience with Scraping sites - whether site is html based or gets rendered dynamically by javascript.

 Web3 developer with hardhat. zk-Dev with circom